5 Ways to Beat Summer Brain Drain

 4. Work with an Academic Coach

 <Cough> <Cough> I use the summer time to work directly with students on building their academic and organizational skills.
 Academic coaches understand the intricacies of academics and how different students perform based on their individual capabilities.
 Overcome your struggles with your academics and personal life even before the next year starts!
 As an academic coach, I celebrate where you are at and help you grow the skills to make you the awesome person you want to be!
 Ready to take charge of next year?
-Sign up for the Anti-Boring Approach to Studying Summer Workshop!
+Ready to start at the beginning?
+Sign up for The Organized School Year Virtual Workshop Waitlist!

 5. Attend a Summer Camp

 STEAM and STEM camps combine interesting fun and intellect-based activities to unite students from all locations and improve their general abilities.
 When you sign up for camps, you give yourself a week-long opportunity to learn skills like communication, problem-solving, collaboration, sports, coding, dance, and a host of others.
 All the properly-planned activities are ideal for enriching your mind and keeping your brain in active mode.
 And since you have more hands-on learning here, it would be even more fun than school.
 Plus, it’s a great way to explore areas you might want to pursue as an adult!
 If I had taken that Irish Dance camp who knows where I would be now!